jcarn760/veterans-health/README.md

 Ensure to git fetch and git pull regularly to ensure you are working with the most recent version of code this is especially important each time that we merge a branch into main.

-Each time that we merge into main and you are still working on an issue -> git fetch origin -> git checkout main -> git pull -> git checkout <your current branch> -> git merge main -> resolve any potential merge conflicts or reach out for assistance
+Each time that we merge into main and you are still working on an issue -> git fetch origin -> git checkout main -> git pull -> git checkout -your current branch- -> git merge main -> resolve any potential merge conflicts or reach out for assistance

 Please reach out to team members if anything comes up or you have any blockers (things keeping you from working on your issue)